jscdev909/SpiteAndMalice/README.md

 - assets/shuffle_cards.wav
 - theme.json

-**If you would prefer to run single executables of the client and server with all dependencies included, check out the releases page [here](https://github.com/jscdev909/SpiteAndMalice/releases)!**
+The typical configuration to run this game is one server component running and serving two client instances.
+Both players will also require a mouse to move cards on their instances of the client while playing the game.

-Both players will require a mouse to move cards on the client while playing the game.
+The server component will require either a local host or dedicated/shared server (either on a local network or in the cloud) with a firewall configured to allow inbound IPv4 traffic on an ephemeral port between 32768 and 65535.
+The chosen port is passed to the server script/executable on first run and stored in a config file.
+If setting up for multiplayer gameplay over the internet (or just on a local network), the host running the server component must have an IPv4 address that is visible to both players.

-The server component will require either a local host or dedicated server (either on a local network or in the cloud) with a firewall configured to allow inbound IPv4 traffic on an ephemeral port between 32768 and 65535.
-This port will then be passed to the server script/executable on first run and stored in a config file.
-If running on a cloud host, a visible IPv4 address for the server will be required to play across the internet.
+### Configuring the server script/executable

 After setting up a python virtual environment, installing the dependencies listed above and running the server script (or simply running the all-in-one server executable from the releases page), you will be presented with the following prompt: